ViridityMoon/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

 2. Explain the difference between a callback and a higher order function.
+    A callback function is a function that is called back into a function, particularly known as a higher order function.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+    Window/Global Object Binding - If it's not in anything, this refers to JS itself.
+    Implicit Binding - This is the object before the dot.
+    New Binding - Used in constructor functions, this refers to the object that is created.
+    Explicit Binding - Whenever using the call or apply method, this is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is what brings the
 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project:
 Make sure you clone the branch that the TK links to: the vnext branch, NOT master!

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.